 14. Free Admission Days

 The Field Museum makes a visit possible for every family through Free Admission Days and Museums for All programming, which makes general admission free or discounted for Illinois residents.
-As a special treat, basic admission is free the entire month of February for IL residents.
 As part of the Museums for All initiative, they also offer $3/person admission every day for up to six people to all families who qualify for state food assistance.
 More details.

 The Field Museum